 The Information Regulator in South Africa published the final POPI regulations on 14 December 2018 (or POPIA regulations or POPI Act Regulations as some people call them).
 The regulations say that “These Regulations shall be called the Regulations relating to the Protection of Personal Information, 2018” but we think most people will simply call them the POPI Regulations.
 In this article, we summarise them, enable you to download them and help you decide what action to take.

-Well done to the regulator – they are making steady progress towards the effective implementation of the POPI Act.
 For those who were hoping that these POPI regulations were going to provide practical guidance on how to comply with POPIA, I’m afraid you will be disappointed.
-They are only five pages long (plus 26 pages of example forms).
+They are only eight pages long (plus 35 pages of forms).
 These regulations are largely administrative in nature and do not help organisations to interpret POPIA or make it easier for them to comply.
 There are no clear controls and the accountability is still left with the responsible party to apply the conditions to their circumstances.
 This is very much in line with what we have been saying for years – the regulations are not going to substantially change what you must comply with.

 For those who were fearful that the POPIA regulations were going to create extra compliance requirements, I’m pleased to say you will be relieved.
 There are very few extra requirements, except for the impact that the forms might have.

 The POPIA regulations are final but will only commence on a date to be determined by the Regulator by proclamation in the Government Gazette.
 The commencement date of the POPI Regulations will be aligned with the POPI commencement date.